remix-run/remix/docs/discussion/09-concurrency.md

 When building web applications, managing network requests can be a daunting task.
 The challenges of ensuring up-to-date data and handling simultaneous requests often lead to complex logic in the application to deal with interruptions and race conditions.
 Remix simplifies this process by automating network management, mirroring and expanding the intuitive behavior of web browsers.

+To help understand how Remix works, remember from [Fullstack Data Flow][fullstack-data-flow] that after form submissions, Remix will fetch fresh data from the loaders.
+This is called revalidation.

 ## Natural Alignment with Browser Behavior

 Remix's handling of network concurrency is heavily inspired by the default behavior of web browsers when processing documents: